hadley/adv-r/Functionals.md

 lines(rollmean(x, 5))
 ```

-To modify `rollmean()` to `rollmedian()` all you need to do is replace `mean` with `median` inside the loop, but instead of copying and pasting to create a new function, you might think about abstracting out the notion of computing a rolling summary.
+To modify `rollmean()` to `rollmedian()` all you need to do is replace `mean` with `median` inside the loop, but instead of copying and pasting to create a new function, we could extract the idea of computing a rolling summary into its own function:

 ```R
 rollapply <- function(x, n, f, ...) {